TesfaAsmara/colonel_blotto/README.md

     - Can we quantify the information gain from the subset of games that we have been able to simulate?
     - We can represent the relationship between configurations utilizing a directed graph.
     What methods can we apply to the graph?
+    - I am concerned about the environmental impact of this research.
+A previous teammate named Jacob Wu "How much does the temperature of the Earth increase when we send an email?"
+In that same manner, how much did my experiments increase the temperature of the Earth?
+How can we mitigate this?

 You can follow along with my progress through the [notes](notes/) directory.